ashwaniverma-github/Jukebox-Duo/README.md

 ### WebSocket Server

-Deploy the WebSocket server to Railway, Render, or DigitalOcean following the instructions in the [JukeboxDuo-Websocket repository](https://github.com/ashwaniverma-github/Music-Duo-Websocket).
+Deploy the WebSocket server to Railway, Render, or DigitalOcean following the instructions in the [JukeboxDuo-Websocket repository](https://github.com/ashwaniverma-github/Jukebox-Duo-Websocket).
+See `jukebox-duo-websocket/DEPLOYMENT.md` for detailed steps.

 ## 📁 Project Structure